The average gamer has probably heard of the Civilization series but that’s just the tip of the iceberg when it comes to strategy games.

-Project Phoenix is a squad based RTS game so it might sound a bit like XCOM but instead it’s in real-time instead of turn based which sounds pretty interesting.
+Project Phoenix is a squad based RTS game so it might sound a bit like XCOM but instead, it’s in real-time instead of turn-based which sounds pretty interesting.

-The game was a Kickstarter project that raised over one million dollars so the funding and interest is definitely there.
+The game was a Kickstarter project that raised over one million dollars so the funding and interest are definitely there.
 The game says it has AAA talent but that hasn’t stopped the game from having a variety of issues leading up to its launch.

 We have a feeling that this is one of the upcoming strategy games PC players will be looking forward to for quite some time, with no real release date in site.